zioan/local-listing-backend/README.md

 5. **Remote Synchronization**:
    - Regularly used **`git pull`** to sync the local repository with the latest changes on the remote GitHub repository.
 This practice helped avoid conflicts after modifying the project board or issues.

-### GitHub Project Management

-- **GitHub Project Board**: A Kanban board on GitHub was used to track user stories, tasks, and issues.
-This helped ensure smooth management and prioritization of features throughout the project.
-Due to the nature of this project, the board was shared with the frontend.

 By leveraging Git and GitHub's integration with VS Code, a clean and understandable version history was maintained, even while managing the complex architecture of the Django REST API project.

 ## Deployment